 10. Poutine Chips

 There’s a tragedy amid the tale of glory which is Canadian potato chip flavors.
-Poutine flavored chips are nearly impossible to find.
-But I haven’t given up hope, as the salty essence of the gravy and creamy goodness of the cheese curds are too fine a combination to let die.
-If you see a bag on your trip, grab them — and share them with your new Canadian friends.
+Poutine-flavored chips are nearly impossible to find.
+But I haven’t given up hope, as the salty essence of the gravy and the creamy goodness of the cheese curds are too fine a combination to let die.
+If you see a bag on your trip, grab it — and share it with your new Canadian friends.